 North Korea has rejected South's Korea's proposal for talks on resuming reunions between families separated by the 1950s Korean War.

-Seoul's Unification Ministry says the North delivered the message Thursday that a "proper atmosphere had not been created" to resume the talks.
+Seoul's Unification Ministry said the North delivered the message Thursday, saying a "proper atmosphere had not been created" to resume the talks.

 A ministry spokesman, Kim Eui-do, said Seoul was disappointed in Pyongyang's decision.